vleckas/prime_solo_02/README.md

 Correct the output to the DOM so that it includes spaces between each set of information, rather than be bundled close as it is now.

-Example, "information,inforamtion,information" > "information, information, information"
+Example, "information,information,information" > "information, information, information"

 ## Pro Mode
 Style the result to be 'prettier'!
 Part of making it prettier means that you will want to remove the bullets from